tamusgsa/tamusgsa.github.io/_posts/2016-12-31-sgsa-events-summary.md

 ---
-title: "SGSA Events Summary, Fall 2016"
+title: "2016 Fall - SGSA Events Summary"
 layout: single
 classes: wide
+category:
+  - Other
 ---

 - [New Students/Beginning of the year BBQ](/sgsa-bbq-party-2016/)